 An 8km cable route will connect the battery to an electric vehicle charging hub at Redbridge Park & Ride.
 The installation will commence in early 2021 and is expected to take approximately six months.
 The network could be extended to other points around Oxford as EV charging needs grow.

 Will I be affected by roadworks?

 A 8km cable route will be installed to connect the battery to an electric vehicle charging hub at Redbridge Park & Ride.
-During the installation – which will commence in 2020 and take approximately six months – there may be some minor roadworks along the route.
+During the installation – which will commence in early 2021 and take approximately six months – there may be some minor roadworks along the route.
 Much of the cable route will follow the ring road cycle path.
 ESO will be working closely with our partners to minimise any disruption and keep Oxford residents up to date on progress.

 How can I get involved?